-The project to start a radio station began in 2008, when the idea came forward to organize communication and press for the community center.
-At that time, a group of untrained women were chosen to learn about radio production and communication.
+The project to start a radio station began in 2008 when the idea came forward to organize communication and press for the community center in La Boca.
+At that time, a group of untrained women was chosen to learn about radio production and communication.
 They were trained and taught at another station to learn how to run their own.
 Later, they were trained in social communication, how to do it, how to inform, the necessary steps.
-They also learned from other journalists through meetings over the course of about a year.
-Finally, the radio started broadcasting in July 10, 2011.
+They also learned from other journalists through meetings over about a year.
+Finally, the radio started broadcasting on July 10, 2011.
 And today they collaborate to host multiple live programs and broadcast daily online.

 Why is this project important for the community?